 If you have a need for cached API calls, we can provide a dedicated cached endpoint for an extra monthly fee.
 This fee covers the price of a 512MB cache cluster and a cache index.
 If you’re interested in something like this please let us know at email@example.com

-Screenshots are saved for 30 days in a secure Amazon S3 Bucket.
+Screenshots are saved for 30 days in a secure Amazon S3 Bucket or Google Cloud Storage Bucket.
 You can access and retrieve your screenshot image as many times as you want with no extra charge during the next 30 days after the screenshot was generated.
 You can also hotlink to the image but please note that the image will get deleted after 30 days, no exceptions.

 As many services in this space, GetScreenshot uses Google’s Headless Chrome implementation (Puppeteer) to generate your screenshots.
 When you send a request to our service the following things will happen:

 - The server will launch a headless Chrome session.